jcbrinfo/slamtest/README.md

 ## Missing expected outputs
-By default, finding no expected output at all for a given test case (either in `src/test/resources/out` or in `src/test/resources/out-*`) count as a fail.
+By default, finding no expected output at all for a given test case (either in `src/test/resources/out` or in `src/test/resources/out-*`) counts as a failure.
 If you want to silently skip the test case instead, use the `-s` flag.

 ## Ignored files
 Because SlamTest uses a glob pattern that does not explicitly include files